canjs/canjs/docs/can-guides/introduction/technical.md

 or using [can-control].

-[This JSBin](http://jsbin.com/yifopus/edit?html,css,js,output) lets a user drag an item into a trash can using custom jQuery drag/drop events.
+[This JSBin](http://jsbin.com/yifopus/edit?html,css,js,output) lets a user drag an item into a trashcan using custom jQuery drag/drop events.

 ## Server Side Rendering

-CanJS applications are able to be rendered on the server by running the same code.
+CanJS applications can be rendered on the server by running the same code.
 This is known as [Isomorphic JavaScript](http://isomorphic.net/javascript) or [Universal JavaScript](https://medium.com/@mjackson/universal-javascript-4761051b7ae9).

 Server-side rendering (SSR) provides two main benefits over traditional single page apps: better page load performance and SEO support.